Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Necessity

-For Condition (ii), let $v$ be the vertex of $\Gamma$ dual to that face of $\Gamma^*$.
-If $v$ is ideal, we use a similar argument as in \cite[Section 6]{DMS}: the intersection of $P$ with a small ''horo-torus" centered at $v$ is a convex polygon (with space-like edges) in the Minkowski plane.
+\begin{condition2} \end{condition2} For Condition (ii), let $v$ be the vertex of $\Gamma$ dual to that face of $\Gamma^*$.

+If $v$ is ideal, we use a similar argument as in \cite[Section 6]{DMS}: the intersection of $P$ with a small ``horo-torus'' centered at $v$ is a convex polygon (with space-like edges) in the Minkowski plane.
 The exterior angle at each vertex of this polygon is equal to the exterior dihedral angle at the corresponding edge (containing that vertex) of $P$.
+Let's recall the Gauss-Bonnet formula for Lorentzian polygons $p$ with all edges spacelike (see \cite[Section 6]{DJJ}, note that the dihedral angle defined here is the opposite of the imaginary part of that in \cite{DJJ}):

-It is known that the sum of the exterior angles at the vertices of a Minkowski polygon with space-like edges is zero, therefore, $\theta(e_1)+...+\theta(e_k)= 0$.
+where $K$, $k_g$, $ds$, $dl$ and $\theta_i$ denote the Gaussian curvature, the geodesic curvature, the area form, the arc-length element and the exterior angle at the $i$-th vertex of $p$, respectively.
+It follows that the sum of the exterior angles at the vertices of a Minkowski polygon with space-like edges is zero, therefore, $\theta(e_1)+\cdots+\theta(e_k)= 0$.

+If $v$ is strictly hyperideal, consider the dual plane $v^{\perp}$ (whose intersection with $\AdS$ is isometric to $\bAdS^2$).
+A key remark is that if $L$ is a line going through $v$ and through $\AdS$, then $v^\perp$ separates the two intersections of $L$ with $\partial\AdS$ --- this can be seen for instance by applying an isometry to send $v$ to infinity (as shown in Figure \ref{fig:dual planes}).
+As a consequence, if $v$ is a strictly hyperideal vertex of a hyperideal polyhedron $P$, then $v^{\perp}$ separates $v$ from all other vertices of $P$ --- otherwise, there would be a segment connecting $v$ to another vertex of $P$ without entering $\AdS$, which contradicts Corollary \ref{cor:geodesic}.

-If $v$ is strictly hyperideal, consider the dual plane $v^{\perp}$ (which is isometric to $\mathbb{A}\rm{d}\mathbb{S}^2$), it is orthogonal to all the faces and edges of $P$ adjacent to $v$ and the intersection of $v^{\perp}$ with $P$ is a convex compact polygon in $v^{\perp}\cong\mathbb{A}\rm{d}\mathbb{S}^2$ with space-like edges.
+The dual plane $v^{\perp}$ is orthogonal to all the faces and edges of $P$ adjacent to $v$ and the intersection of $v^{\perp}$ with $P$ is a convex compact polygon $p$ in $v^{\perp}\cap\AdS\cong\bAdS^2$ with space-like edges.
 Thus the exterior angle at each vertex of this polygon is equal to the exterior dihedral angle at the corresponding edge (containing that vertex) of $P$.
-Recall that the Gauss-Bonnet formula for Lorentzian polygons $p$ with all edges space-like (see \cite{DJJ} for more details) is the following:
+Using the formula \eqref{formula:Gauss-Bonnet} again, we have that $\theta(e_1)+\cdots+\theta(e_k)= \area(p)>0$.